lfaucheux/PyLUCCBA/README.md

     >>> cc.data_resources_copier()
     'resources' folder copied to C:\Users\username\foldername

-Now, to explore the data, simply go to `C:\Users\username\foldername`, where you wil see a folder named `resources` that is the exact copy of the data used in Dupoux 2018.
+Now, to explore the data, simply go to `C:\Users\username\foldername`, where you wil see a folder named `resources` that is the exact copy of the data used in [Dupoux (2018)](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/resources/meta/Dupoux_Sept2018.pdf).

 #### Adding new CO2 prices (or output flows) trajectory